mulderp/plutoasm/README.md

 # Example program

-The first goal is to make this simple assembler program work:
+The first goal is to make this simple assembler program work that come as example on [CS61c](http://www-inst.eecs.berkeley.edu/~cs61c/fa10/labs/02a/):

              .data
      n:      .word 9